survivejs/webpack-book/manuscript/styling/02_separating_css.md

 If you want strict control over the ordering, you can set up a single CSS entry and then use `@import` to bring the rest to the project through it.
 Another option would be to set up a JavaScript entry and go through `import` to get the same effect.

 T> [css-entry-webpack-plugin](https://www.npmjs.com/package/css-entry-webpack-plugin) has been designed to help with this usage pattern.
-The plugin can extract a CSS bundle from entry without `ExtractTextPlugin`.
+The plugin can extract a CSS bundle from entry without MCEP.

 ## Conclusion

 The current setup separates styling from JavaScript neatly.
 Even though the technique is most valuable with CSS, it can be used to extract HTML templates or any other files types you consume.
-The hard part about `ExtractTextPlugin` has to do with its setup, but the complexity can be hidden behind an abstraction.
+The hard part about `MiniCssExtractPlugin` has to do with its setup, but the complexity can be hidden behind an abstraction.

 To recap:

-* Using `ExtractTextPlugin` with styling solves the problem of Flash of Unstyled Content (FOUC).
+* Using `MiniCssExtractPlugin` with styling solves the problem of Flash of Unstyled Content (FOUC).
 Separating CSS from JavaScript also improves caching behavior and removes a potential attack vector.
-* `ExtractTextPlugin` is not the only solution. *extract-loader* can give the same result in more limited contexts.
 * If you don't prefer to maintain references to styling through JavaScript, an alternative is to handle them through an entry.
 You have to be careful with style ordering in this case, though.

 In the next chapter, you'll learn to eliminate unused CSS from the project.